skippyr/river-dreams/README.md

 ## Installation

-  + install a font patched by [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).
+  + Install and use a font patched by [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).
-  + install `gcc` and the standart C libraries.
+  + install `gcc` and the standard C libraries.
 They usually come bundled with the compiler.
   + clone this repository to a directory, for example: `~/.config/zsh/themes/river_dreams`:
     ```bash
     git clone --depth 1 https://github.com/skippyr/river_dreams ~/.config/zsh/themes/river_dreams